arXiv/arxiv-submission-ui/README.md

 very large converter image that contains the complete set of all arXiv TeX trees (14.5G).
 At the current time you may configure a single converter image to compile TeX sources.

-The Following TeX trees are available: TeX Live 2016 (most recent).
-TeX Live 2011, TeX Live 2009, teTeX 2, and teTeX 3.
+The following TeX trees are available: TeX Live 2016 (most recent); TeX Live 2011;
+TeX Live 2009, teTeX 2, and teTeX 3.
 The teTeX 2 tree contains multiple local trees.

 Set the CONVERTER_DOCKER_IMAGE environment variable to indicate the converter image